 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.Journey deep into the heart of the world-renowned Mt Aspiring National Park, where myth, heritage and fantasy come to life.
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.Journey deep into the heart of the world-renowned Mt Aspiring National Park, where myth, heritage, and fantasy come to life.
 As one of Queenstown’s most exhilarating activities, the Wilderness Jet adventures on a spectacular journey deep into the heart of the world-renowned Mount Aspiring National Park.

 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.Today you’ll take to the road for your New Zealand Self Drive holiday, so take a look through the great selection of late model vehicles available and take your pick.
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+See the most popular range here.

 Your accommodation: Lakefront Lodge